virto-network/website/docs/whitepaper.md

 tokens to our supporters who locked their Kusama for the duration of the lease.
-We might distribute land tokens as rewards as well to KSM holders who participate in our first auction successfully to compensate for their opportunity costs of having their Kusamas locked for 12 months.
+We might distribute land tokens as rewards as well to KSM holders who participate in our first auction successfully to compensate for their opportunity costs of having their KSM locked for 12 months.